glimmerjs/glimmer-website/src/guides/filesystem-layout.md

 ## The UI folder

-As you can see, Glimmer puts all our components in the `app/src/ui/components` folder with the `hello-glimmer` component being where our app logic really begins.
-All other logic and components should be referenced in the `hello-glimmer/template.hbs` file (and we can nest them as deeply as we desire).
+As you can see, Glimmer puts all our components in the `app/src/ui/components` folder with the `my-app` component being where our app logic really begins.
+All other logic and components should be referenced in the `my-app/template.hbs` file (and we can nest them as deeply as we desire).

 So let's add a new component in Glimmer.
 To do so, we'll run the following command to generate an initial blueprint for a component: